RavanH/highlight-search-terms/readme.txt

 Highlights search terms within WordPress generated search results, both on the search results page _and_ on each linked post page itself.

 This plugin is light weight and has no options.
 It started as very simple fusion between <a href="http://weblogtoolscollection.com/archives/2009/04/10/how-to-highlight-search-terms-with-jquery/">How to Highlight Search Terms with jQuery - theme hack by Thaya Kareeson</a> and <a href="http://wordpress.org/extend/plugins/google-highlight/">Search Hilite by Ryan Boren</a>.

-It has since evolved with many optimizations, HTML5 and bbPress support.
+It has since evolved with many optimizations, HTML5 and other plugin compatibility.
 Since version 1.6 it no longer depends on the jQuery library.

 **Features**

-- Click through highlights: Highlights not only on WP search results page but also one click deeper inside any of the found pages
+- Click through highlights: Highlights not only on WP search results page but also one click deeper inside a post page
 - Character and case insensitive (lenient) highlighting
-- BuddyPress / bbPress compatibility: highlighting within forum searches
 - Caching (WP Super Cache) compatibility
 - Search terms wrapped in double quotes now considered as single term

+Compatible with:

+- Woocommerce
+- Search Filter Pro
+- BuddyPress
+- bbPress

 = What does it do? =